parrkmince/P-and-A-Pharmacy-Sales-Inventory-Management/README.md

 Inventory and Sales Management System

-+ An inventory management system written in python with support for sqlite3 database.
++ An inventory database management system with Sales made in MS Access